Close

 In Term 2 full-time students take four modules, and most part-time students take two.
 All modules are designed on a “five half-week” basis, so one module will run all of Monday/Tuesday plus Wednesday morning for five weeks, with the other in the latter half of the week.
 Often the Wednesday half-day will be timetabled for private study but this cannot be guaranteed and some modules do timetable taught sessions on the Wednesday.
 For half-time students, attendance on more than two days of the week may not be necessary - we timetable to avoid this - but it is sometimes required.

 In Term 2 it will also be possible to take modules from the LSHTM master's programmes by Distance Learning offered via the University of London, which allows more flexibility in the timing of studying the material as it is self-directed.
-This may be of particular interest to half-time students.
+This may be of particular interest to part-time students.
 The choice of modules is limited and must be taken in Term 2.
 Details will be available at the start of the term.

 The advantages of half-time study

-3. Full-time students are required to work on their research project from shortly after the end of Term 2 assessments until the deadline in early September.
-Half-time students can of course plan and work on their project over the whole two-year period and therefore have more flexibility.
+3. Full-time students are required to work on their research project from shortly after the end of Term 2 assessments until the deadline in early September. part-time students can of course plan and work on their project over the whole two-year period and therefore have more flexibility.
 However very few actually do this!
-For all the good intentions the norm is actually for half-time students to do little towards their project in Year 1 but arrange more time off from employment in Year 2 and cope with the project almost as a full-time student would.
-This is up to you, but it is a good idea as trying to do the project half-time in Year 2 can be stressful if pressure from your job increases.
+For all the good intentions the norm is actually for part-time students to do little towards their project in Year 1 but arrange more time off from employment in Year 2 and cope with the project almost as a full-time student would.
+This is up to you, but it is a good idea as trying to do the project part-time in Year 2 can be stressful if pressure from your job increases.
 Remember however that at the end of Year 1 you still have not been taught some basic material of Term 1 and this does make it more difficult to make progress on the project in Year 1.
 Organising to have extra time for the project in Year 2 is a good idea!

 A note on split-study

 A way of studying part-time that is less common but can work very well for some students is called ‘split-study’.
-Split-study is where you study in blocks of time, but spread over two year.
+Split-study is where you study in blocks of time, but spread over two years.
 During the blocks of time that you are studying, you have the same schedule as a full-time student.
 For example, you would study all Term 1 modules in Year 1, and all Term 2 modules and your project in Year 2.
 (Or, you could study all Term 1 modules and half of Term 2 modules in Year 1, and the remaining Term 2 modules and your project in Term 2 – as long as you complete all the modules and your project in two years, the way you approach it can be very flexible.)

 If you are a part-time student starting in September, please don’t hesitate to get in touch with the Programme Directors (mscsrhpp@lshtm.ac.uk) about approaches to part-time study and what would work best for you.
 We understand it can be complicated and are very happy to explain more and talk through your options.

-Information for returning half-time students
+Information for returning part-time students

 Welcome back to the second year of your programme!